Affiliate links on Android Authority may earn us a commission. Learn more.

 GNU GPL violations

 Smartphone manufacturers that release Android phones need to adhere to the GNU General Public License.
-This is a bit complicated, but the basic gist is that, since Android is an open-source system, companies like Xiaomi need to provide to the public the source code kernel of every device it manufactures.
+This is a bit complicated, but the basic gist is that, since Android is an open-source system, companies like Xiaomi must provide the public with the source code kernel of every device it manufactures.

 Over its history, Xiaomi has had a tough time with this.
 In many cases, its public posting of kernels would be delayed, and in some cases, it simply didn’t post anything.
 For various reasons, repercussions for this inaction didn’t fall too hard on the company.